 Typically, a person who starts intermittent fasting has a goal in mind.
 It may be to lose weight, improve overall health, or improve metabolic health.
 A person’s ultimate goal will help them determine the most suitable fasting method and work out how many calories and nutrients they need to consume.

-When deciding on a method, a person should remember that they do not need to eat a certain amount or type of food or avoid foods altogether.
-A person can eat what they want.
-However, to reach health and weight loss goals, it is a good idea to follow a healthful, high-fiber, vegetable-rich diet during the eating periods.
+When deciding on a method, a person should remember that they do not need to eat a certain amount or type of food or avoid certain foods altogether.
+A person can eat what they want when following an intermittent fasting plan.

 Eat Stop Eat

 Brad Pilon developed Eat Stop Eat, a fasting method that involves eating nothing for 24 hours twice a week.
 It does not matter on which days a person fasts or even when they begin.
 The only restriction is that fasting must last for 24 hours and occur on nonconsecutive days.

 People who do not eat for 24 hours will likely become very hungry.
 Eat Stop Eat may not be the best method for people who are unfamiliar with fasting.
 A person should consult a doctor or registered dietitian before starting a fasting plan like this one.

 A person on the 5:2 method eats 500–600 calories 2 days each week, on either consecutive or nonconsecutive days, depending on the specific plan.